kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 reason to repent this decision.

-After a busy fortnight, spent in getting together the necessaries for our journey—which included a tent, waterproof saddlebags, a portable kitchen, and large quantities of Liebig’s soup—we left England on January 4th, 1868.
+After a busy fortnight, spent in getting together the necessaries for our journey — which included a tent, waterproof saddlebags, a portable kitchen, and large quantities of Liebig’s soup — we left England on January 4th, 1868.
 We passed through the South of France in the most intense cold: at Avignon the Rhone was frozen from bank to bank, and the fountains at Marseilles were turned into masses of icicles.
 On January 8th we sailed for Egypt, on board the